numinit/fuse-time-machine/README.md

 hfs_path is the path to your mounted time machine. hostname is the hostname of the Mac that you're restoring.
 You can then interact with mountpoint as if it were your time machine on your mac.

+Use `--backups-dir=foo` to use a different backup directory than `Backups.backupdb`, which is the default.

+If you want to mount a different revision than `Latest`, use `--revision-name`, e.g. `--revision-name=2012-09-23-214107`.

 ## Limitations ##